NVSL/CSE141pp-Tool-Moneta/documentation/README.md

 There are 2 setup directories that are of importance: the root directory `/setup/` and the relative directory `../Setup/`.
 Likewise, there are
 3 vaex\_extended directories of importance: `/setup/vaex-extended`, `../Setup/vaex_extended_setup`, and `../vaex_extended`.
 Note that the default current directory will be the `~/work/memorytrace` directory.

-**FUTURE TODO:** Pick a better naming scheme for these directories so we don't need this part of the README anymore.

 #### ../Setup vs  /setup/